COVID-19 Vaccination Programme questions and answers

 Vaccines can reduce or even eradicate some diseases, if enough of the population are vaccinated.
 Since vaccines were introduced, diseases like smallpox and polio that used to kill or disable millions of people are no longer present in the UK.

-The long term response to the pandemic requires a safe and effective vaccine to be available for all who need it.
+The long-term response to the pandemic and beyond requires a safe and effective vaccine to be available for all who need it.
 It’s a way to keep you, your friends and family safe

 To be eligible to be vaccinated as part of the Northern Ireland vaccination programme you have to be registered with a GP in Northern Ireland.